Remembering When Michael Jordan Lit Up The Bullets In The Playoffs With Cigars and 55 Points

 It’s those type of mental games Michael plays that makes him the GOAT…and big numbers in big games too.

-In game 1, MJ took it easy and just put up 28 points to go with 8 boards and 8 assists.
-Then in game 2 he scored 55 including 20 of the Bulls’ final 23 points in the 4th quarter including 14 straight.
+In Game 1 of the 97 playoffs, MJ took it easy and put up “just” 29 points to go with 8 boards and 8 assists.
+Then in Game 2, he scored 55, including 20 of the Bulls’ final 23 points in the 4th quarter, including 14 straight.

 “We did everything conceivable to try and stop MJ,” Bullets coach Bernie Bickerstaff said after the game.
 “He showed us all why he’s the greatest player in the game.”

 Harvey Grant — brother of Jordan’s former co-worker Horace Grant — also had some praise for Jordan.